gvvq/script/README.md

 2. Restart your Nighty.
 3. Use the appropriate command to activate the newly installed script.

-For more detailed instructions on using Nighty scripts, please Conctact me on discord!.
+For more detailed instructions on using Nighty scripts, please conctact me on discord!.

 ## Contributing

 If you have a custom script you'd like to submit, follow these steps:

 1. Code the script using `discord.py` or `discord.py self`.
-2. Send me a DM on Discord @Ohhq.
+2. Open a PR or an issue
-3. Wait for my response. :)
+3. Wait for Ohhq or MYHM's response. :)

 ## Support

-For any questions, issues, or support regarding Nighty.one  or Any scripts, please Contact me on discord and Describe Any issue.
+For any questions, issues, or support regarding Nighty.one or any scripts, please open an issue and describe any issue.

 ## Special thanks to...